Am Tien "new" Entrance

 Saint Nguyen Minh Khong at Am Tien

-When the first king of the Ly Dynasty (1009-1225) moved the capital from Hoa Lu to Thang Long (Hanoi). it is said that the local citizens believed there was much resentment from the “ghosts” of the victims of the earlier dynasties and built the altars and burned incense to encourage them go to reincarnation quickly.
+The first king of the Ly Dynasty (1009-1225) moved the capital from Hoa Lu to Thang Long (Hanoi) in 1010.
+However, the local citizens believed there was still much resentment from the “ghosts” of the victims of the earlier dynasties.
+These lingering specters needed to be driven out and altars were built and incense burned to encourage them depart and enter reincarnation.

-The Ly Dynasty was a time when Buddhism flourished in Vietnam and many Confucian temples gradually became places for those who wanted to learn about Buddhism and find enlightenment.
-The name Am Tiên was given by those early pilgrims and roughly translates to “small pagoda”.
+During the Ly Dynasty, Buddhism flourished in Vietnam and many Confucian temples also became places for those who wanted to learn about Buddhism and find enlightenment.

-Saint Nguyen Minh Khong (1065-1141) was a famous resident here, preaching and expanding the Buddha altars in the cave.
-Am Tien was at that time both a law court and a “death row” for capitol crimes and it is said many of the Saint’s effort were towards absolving the souls of the unfortunates who died here, to help their spirits rise to heaven.
-Today the main cave has statues of both Buddha and Saint Nguyen Minh Khong.
+Saint Nguyen Minh Khong (1065-1141) was a famous Buddhist resident here, preaching and expanding the Buddha altars in the cave.
+Many of the Saint’s effort were towards absolving the souls of the unfortunates who died here, to help their spirits rise to heaven.
+Today the main cave has statues of both Buddha and the Holy Saint Nguyen Minh Khong and perhaps his success can be judged by the peaceful and serene environment that Am Tien is today.

 Magic in the Mountains